 The container is the area that a widget is contained in.
 While the styles for your website was developed as it was created, the container allows for additional customization of individual widgets.
 These settings can have unexpected results site-wide so we recommend only administrators and those with knowledge in CSS changing these settings.

 The fields that can be filled out and their descriptions are listed below;

-Border - This section of the Container settings allows you to customize the border of the container.
-The options for Border width are none which is the default, small, medium, large and extra large.
-Below that is Border color which has the following options; None, Primary, Secondary, Tertiary, Accent, Info, Gray, Dark and Light and Style.
-Finally you can choose the Border Style with the following settings available; none (default), dashed, dotted, solid, double, ridge, inset and outset.
-For additional control of the borders check Advanced container border style control, this allows you to set the styes for each of the container's sides.
+- Border - This section of the Container settings allows you to customize the border of the container.
+The options for Border width are none which is the default, small, medium, large and extra-large.
+Below that is Border color which has the following options; None, Primary, Secondary, Tertiary, Accent, Info, Gray, Dark, and Light and Style.
+Finally, you can choose the Border Style with the following settings available; none (default), dashed, dotted, solid, double, ridge, inset and outset.
+For additional control of the borders check Advanced container border style control, this allows you to set the styles for each of the container's sides.

 - Padding - Padding is the amount of white space on all sides of the inside the container's border and can be customized in this section.
 The options available are; extra small, small, medium, large and extra-large.
 To customize the padding for each side of the container check Advanced container padding control.

 - Margin - This allows you to set the size of the white space on all sides of the outside of the border of the container.
 The following options are available; extra small, small, medium, large and extra-large.
 To have more control of the margins check Advanced container margin control, this allows you to set the margins for each of the container's sides.